Universal-Team/db/docs/_ds/twilight-menu.md

   <code class="notranslate">Language</code> and <code class="notranslate">Region</code>
   are now hidden.</li>

+  <li>With FastVideoDS still to come in the future, an old obscure video player, tuna-viDS
-  <li>(<a class="user-mention notranslate" data-hovercard-type="user" data-hovercard-url="/users/chishm/hovercard"
+  (by <a class="user-mention notranslate" data-hovercard-type="user" data-hovercard-url="/users/chishm/hovercard"
-  data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/chishm">@chishm</a>)
+  data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/chishm">@chishm</a>),
-  With FastVideoDS still to come in the future, an old obscure video player, tuna-viDS, has been added for Xvid (.avi) video playback!
+  has been added for Xvid (.avi) video playback!

   <ul dir="auto">